Where We Began

-- Appeal to first-year students (i.e., have a strong narrative or narrative voice that pulls readers in and builds empathy)
+- Appeal to both faculty and first-year students (i.e., have a strong narrative or narrative voice that pulls readers in and builds empathy)

 - Focus on a subject of timely, topical relevance

-- Provide a strong intellectual hook, offering multiple jumping-off points for discussion, teaching, and research
+- Provide a strong intellectual hook, offering multiple disciplinary and interdisciplinary jumping-off points for discussion and teaching, inquiry and research

 - Are accessible (in print, of readable length, etc.)